eduardocruzpalacios/oop-design-patterns-java/README.md

 - OfficeFurnitureFactory creates OfficeTable and OfficeChair.
 ### Structural patterns
 #### Adapter
-DEFINITION: allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
+DEFINITION: Convert the interface of a class into another interface clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interface.

 Adaptee is Product class, which has ean, name and price as properties.